Future of Work Research Consortium

 In 2009, we finalised another research project, this time in partnership with the Singaporean Ministry of Manpower.
 In 2008, the Singapore Ministry of Manpower (MOM) began working with Professor Lynda Gratton and Andreas Voigt from the Hot Spots Research Institute to rapidly accelerate the understanding within the country of how future innovation challenges can be met.
 The aim of the research project was to find out how teams and communities can be supported to learn rapidly, boost their performance and deliver at speed.

-If you want to know more you can visit the Hot Spots Movement website here.
+If you want to know more you can visit the HSM website here.